Bailey Road, Dhaka: History

-Ramna was a forest like area during the British reign.
-Initially, Charles dos, the magistrate of Dhaka was responsible for its development.
-He transformed that area into a race course and garden, where the high class and rich people of that time used to visit.
-At 1840 developed into a small town.
-Gradually people started building houses at the north side of Ramna.
-In 1859 surveyor general divided Ramna into two different parts, and they are the Ramna plains and the race course.
-Government tried to modify the Ramna plains and turn it into the new capital city.
-He wanted to achieve this by building roads through 100 acre of Greenland.
-Beside the roads where several great buildings made for the residence of higher officials such as governor, justice, council members, secretary and division heads.
+Ramna was a forest-like area during British rule.
+Initially, Charles Dos, the magistrate of Dhaka was responsible for its development.
+He transformed that area into a race course and garden, which the high class and rich people of that time used to visit.
+In 1840 it developed into a small town.
+Gradually people started building houses on the north side of Ramna.
+In 1859 surveyor general divided Ramna into two different parts, they are the Ramna plains and the race course.
+The government tried to modify the Ramna plains and turn it into the new capital city.
+He wanted to achieve this by building roads through 100 acres of greenland.
+Beside the roads were several great buildings made for the residence of higher officials such as the governor, justice, council members, secretaries and division heads.
 Coming back from the scenes of Mughal Empire, even today Ramna has remained as one of the most notable and sophisticated areas.
-Bailey Road which lies between Ramna is also one of the most prominent and prestigious roads in Dhaka.
+Bailey Road which runs through Ramna is also one of the most prominent and prestigious roads in Dhaka.